-After many years of trying all kinds of homemade ranch dressing recipes- both dry mixes and the complete dressing – I finally came up with a recipe our whole family likes.
-There was always something that just wasn’t “right” about the other recipes I tried.
+After many years of trying all kinds of recipes for homemade ranch dressing - both dry mixes and the complete dressing - and being disappointed, I finally came up with my own recipe for the best ranch dressing that our whole family likes!

 There was too much dill.